gfmoore/ESCI-JS/README.md

 # ESCI-JS

-This is a JavaScript implementation of Geoff Cumming and Robert Calin-Jageman's ESCI software as provided with the book: Introduction to the New Statistics. https://thenewstatistics.com/
+This is a JavaScript implementation of Geoff Cumming and Robert Calin-Jageman's ESCI software as provided with the book: Introduction to The New Statistics: Estimation, Open Science, and Beyond.

+https://thenewstatistics.com/

 It is still in development.
 It could be better refactored, but hey, we do the best we can with the time available!